Jean-Francois-Lafleche/kaolin/examples/SuperResolution/ODM-ShapeNet/README.md

 # Example: ODM-superresolution

-These example scripts lets you train a voxel superresolution network on the ShapeNet Dataset using a Orthographic Deppth Maps(ODMS).
+These example scripts lets you train a voxel superresolution network on the ShapeNet Dataset using a Orthographic Depth Maps(ODMS).
 For details on the algorithms see: "Multi-View Silhouette and Depth Decomposition for High Resolution 3D Object Representation" : https://arxiv.org/abs/1802.09987.
-There are two training schemes, one using which Directly predicts superresolves ODMs (Direct), and one which seperates the problem into rccupancy and residual predictions (MVD).
+There are two training schemes, one which Directly predicts superresolves ODMs (Direct), and one which separates the problem into occupancy and residual predictions (MVD).

 ### Training the network: Direct